AdamNolan112210/Carbon-Star-Analysis/README.md

 - **Dual-Dataset Comparisons**: Provides tools to compare and visualize spectral data from both CIT6 and IRC+10216, plotting the data side by side for easy comparison.

 - **Annotation and Visualization**: Annotates detected peaks with molecular names in the plots, making it easy to identify the molecules responsible for each spectral line.
-Both the original and smoothed data can be plotted for CIT6 and IRC+10216.
+Both the original and smoothed data can be plotted for CIT6 and CW Leonis.

-- **Data Handling and Export**: Processes multiple spectroscopic data files and outputs the results in easy-to-read `pandas` DataFrames, including peak frequencies, associated molecules, and integrated intensities (Tint).
+- **Data Handling and Export**: Processes multiple spectroscopic data files and outputs the results in `pandas` DataFrames, including peak frequencies, associated molecules, and integrated intensities (Tint).

 ### Installation